applerdotxyz/keycloak-fab-demo/README.rst

-Flask-AppBuilder With OAuth implementation (fir github and google)
+Flask-AppBuilder With OAuth implementation (for github and google)
 --------------------------------------------------------------

 - Install it::